bparanj/crystal/electronics/experiments/queue/regulate-voltage.md

   R = \frac{V_{\text{drop}}}{I} = \frac{5 - 2}{0.02} = 150 \, \Omega
   \]

----

 ### Applications:
 1. Voltage Dividers: Used for biasing transistors, scaling signals, or providing reference voltages.
 2. LEDs: A resistor ensures the correct operating voltage and current.
 3. Adjustable Voltage: Using a variable resistor (potentiometer) allows dynamic voltage control.

----

 ### Insights:
 - The load connected to the circuit impacts the voltage regulation.
 For precise regulation, additional components like voltage regulators or Zener diodes are often used.
 - Voltage regulation with resistance alone is less efficient in high-power circuits due to energy loss as heat in the resistor.

-Let me know if you'd like a circuit diagram for any of these examples!